Get It Now

 Electronic equipment and computer software

-have been available for many years to record music in the form of a MIDI
+have long been available to record music in the form of a MIDI

 file so it could later be automatically converted into notation, played

 back using the sounds in your sound card or MIDI-enabled musical

 instruments, edited in a sequencer, or used on Web pages as a space-saving

 alternative to audio files.
 The catch is that the music has to be entered